Setting Up Billing Rates

 Note: Learn how to update a bill rate, without affecting all of your prior rates.

-In addition to the base rate, you can also set up an unlimited set of custom rates for each project in the system.
-Think of custom rates as over-ride rates that can be set up by labor code, staffer, task, etc.
+In addition to the basic billing rate and common billing rate, you can also set up an unlimited set of custom billing rates for each project in the system.
+Think of custom rates as over-ride rates or exceptions that can be set up by labor code, staffer, task, or any combination of the three.

 In this example, we've set up exception rates for two circumstances:

-• We created a custom staff rate.
-Any time that Johnny Appleseed bills us, we will be billed at $325/hour.
+- We created a custom staff rate.
+Any time that Charlie Brown bills us, we will be billed at $325/hour.

-• We created a custom staff/labor-code rate.
-Any time that Charlie Brown bills to "architectural design", we will be billed at $75/hour.
-Note that whenever Charlie bills to ANY other labor code, we will be billed at his "normal" rate.
+- We created a custom staff/labor-code rate.
+Any time that Linus Van Pelt bills to "architectural design", we will be billed at $75/hour.
+Note that whenever Linus bills to ANY other labor code, we will be billed at his "normal" rate.

 Using Custom Rates As Your Default Rate